Leap and the Net Will Appear!

 Simple living and becoming more “green”

 I love gardening — from organically grown vegetables and berries to native forbes, shrubs and trees.
 And, of course, there’s my “Sally Garden” devoted to beautifully coloured willows for basketry.
 The plan is to eventually delve into willow art and basketry.
 I’ve always wanted to experiment with living willow structures.
 Apart from the gardens, I mow very little ‘lawn’.
 I cut paths and one small section near the pond.
-A vegetarian since 1984 and now a vegan, I’m expanding the veg and herb gardens every year.
+A vegetarian since 1984 and vegan since 2010, I’m expanding the veg and herb gardens every year.

 My deep roots as an environmentalist have taken wing here.
 Although I don’t have the resources for things like solar or wind power, I’ve been able to implement many smaller things.
 The septic system failed shortly after buying the property, so I installed a composting toilet and greywater system.
 Composting everything compostable is second nature.
 I rarely buy new articles of clothing (there are a lot of thrift stores in this area that support various organizations).
 In 2004, I planted native shrubs & trees by the Gore’s Landing dock to help restore a touch of natural shoreline.
 They’ve thrived!
 Living as sustainably as possible has many rewards — the feeling of making a positive impact, no matter how small, is one of the most rewarding.